Updated January 2018

 As a basic rule of thumb, if there is even the slightest doubt regarding critical information, please follow through with your diligence.

 We hope that this information will provide you with a solid foundation for discharging the important task at hand, that of determining who are qualified and worthy applicants to become Fellows of the College.
 Ultimately there is no surefire way to safeguard the effective and fair application of these standards.
 It is up to the individual committees to fully enforce this protocol in determining who will be invited to join our ranks.
-We encourage you to call our Annapolis office if you have any questions regarding this material or the application of the process to any candidate.
+We encourage you to call our Executive Director, Susan Wan, if you have any questions regarding this material or the application of the process to any candidate.

 The qualifications for election are set forth in Articles II and III of the By-Laws of the College.
 The Board of Governors believes that the By-Laws set forth very specific standards and expects that all Circuit Credentials Committees will use them when evaluating the candidacy of a nominee.
 The By-Laws also require that nominees have been in the field of labor and employment law for at least 20 years and have proven to their peers, the bar, bench and public that they possess: